itjosephk2/chess-game/README.md

 ## Deployment

-* This website was developed using atom and then used condeanywhere to push use the git commits in the terminal. had issues getting github linked to atom due to a token that wouldn't work.
-Hope to fix this for the future to keep development in the one IDE.
+* This website was developed using VSCODE and then pushed to github.
+Deployed using github pages.

 ### GitHub Pages